best books to read for beginners

 4. Test the Waters with Shorter Books: Commitment might be scary, so start with short tales, novellas, or anthologies.
 Books like George Orwell’s Animal Farm and Roald Dahl’s short tale collections convey powerful concepts in fewer pages, making them perfect for first-time readers.

 5. Look for recommendations: Harness the power of the community.
-Ask friends or relatives about their favourite books to read for beginners, look through Goodreads lists, or join social media groups where ardent readers exchange recommendations.
+Ask friends or relatives about their favourite books for beginners, look through Goodreads lists, or join social media groups where ardent readers exchange recommendations.
 Recommendations frequently provide valuable insights into why a book is valued.

 6. Read a sample first: Many online sites, including Amazon and Google Books, allow you to preview the first few pages of a book.
 Use this function to determine if the writing style resonates with you.
 A book that captures your interest right away is an excellent pick.